hexters/hexa-docs/README.md

 ## Installation

 > **Note** <br>
-First, you need to install the Filament package.
-You can find the installation guide on its official site at [FilamentPHP](https://filamentphp.com).
+Before you can install the Filament Hexa package, you need to install the Filament package first.
+You can find more information on the official [FilamentPHP](https://filamentphp.com) website.

 To install Filament Hexa, you must add the repository package to the `composer.json` file in the root of your project.
-Copy the command below and run it in the terminal:
+Copy the command below and run it:

 ```bash
 composer config repositories.filament-hexa \